 The Oktogonen profit-sharing scheme covers all employees in the Handelsbanken Group.
 The scheme is classified as variable remuneration and is based on profitability metrics linked to Handelsbanken Group's corporate goal being met, in combination with the Board's overall assessment regarding the UK Group's performance and risk management.

 Remuneration is set individually, primarily in the form of fixed remuneration.
 Salaries are reviewed annually and are set locally in accordance with the UK Group's decentralised culture and are based on salary setting factors which are determined in advance.
 These factors include:

-- · Work performance and results achieved; - Competence and skills including performance against both technical and behavioural competencies; - Being a cultural ambassador; - Market and economic situation; - The nature and degree of difficulty of the job; - Leadership (for managers who are responsible for the career development of employees)
+- Work performance and results achieved ensuring good customer outcomes in with Consumer Duty; - Competence and skills including performance against both technical and behavioural competencies; - Being a cultural ambassador; - Market and economic situation; - The nature and degree of difficulty of the job; and - Leadership (for managers who are responsible for the career development of employees).

-Annual changes to salaries are not guaranteed and will, in addition to the criteria set out above, take into account affordability and the assessment of risk as provided by the Board Risk and Compliance Committee.
+Annual changes to salaries are not guaranteed and will, in addition to the criteria set out above, take into account affordability and the assessment of risk as provided by the BRCC.
 Due consideration will also be given to compliance with the relevant conduct rules for the role.